lee-orr/spin-message-trigger/README.md

 This repository is set up to function as either a Dev Container (using VsCode) or a Docker Dev Environment.
 This means you can use Github workspaces to get it set up automatically, or use VSCodes "Clone Repository into Volume" option to clone the repo & build the dev environment for you.

 Once you are running, you can use the "update-plugin.sh" script to build the plugin and install it on spin.
-Then - go to the example app folder and run "spin up" to launch it.
+Then - run "spin build" & "spin up" in the workspace root to launch it

 If you are using VS Code, you'll notice there are two extensions installed:
 - Thunder client, which lets you make HTTP requests.